sfigg/commercialization-public/docset/customize/mdm/bitlocker-csp.md

 > [!WARNING]
 > Some information relates to prereleased product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

 The BitLocker configuration service provider (CSP) is used by the enterprise to manage encryption of PCs and devices.
+The CSP was added in the next major update of Windows 10.

 > [!Note]
 > Settings are only read at the time encryption is started.
 Encryption is not restarted with settings changes.